 Not to be a doomsayer, but the age of privacy is waning.
 With the Internet and other information networks coming, our privacy becomes harder and harder to save.
+A comprehensive security solution like Aura is the best method of protecting your devices, finances, and identity.
+It goes way beyond using just passwords.
 Humans didn’t need to worry about hundreds of different passwords for their finance, entertainment, and health needs in the old times.

 However, now we do, and not only do we have to remember them all, but we also have to make them incredibly complex to ensure their security.
 After all, hackers keep evolving and improving their methods day by day, and having a simple, all-encompassing password just doesn’t cut it anymore.
 As a result, everyone should utilize password managers.